High School Programs

 Presentations should be scheduled in 1 period time slots.

 *The Link: Drugs, Alcohol, and Sexual Violence is best presented over two class periods, but can be combined into one period if necessary.

 Due to the sensitive nature of the topic, it is imperative that the presenter has ample time to address all topics.
 Shortened presentations hinder discussion and do not adequately address the needs and/or concerns of the students.

-Please be aware that for certain sessions, a TV/VCR or DVD player will be required.
+Please be aware that for certain sessions, a TV/DVD player or a computer with internet access and a projector will be required.